-S ix Months E nded Jı Increase (Decrease)

-\$ in thousands 2021 2020 \$ Amount % Change

-Cryptocurrency mining \$ 23,061 \$ 5,630 \$ 17,431 309.6 %

-Power and capacity 4,178 2,184 1,994 91.3%

-Total revenue \$ 27,239 \$ 7,814 \$ 19,425 248.6%

-Cryptocurrency mining revenue.
-For its cryptocurrency mining revenue, Greenidge generates electricity on-site from its power plant and uses that electricity to power ASIC miners, generating bitcoin which it then exchanges for U.S. dollars or holds in its wallet.
-Greenidge's cryptocurrency mining revenue increased by \$17.4 million, or 309.6%, to \$23.1 million for the six months ended June 30, 2021 from \$5.6 million for the six months ended June 30, 2020.
+Six Months Ended June 30, Increase (Decrease) \$ in thousands 2021 2020 \$ Amount % Change Cryptocurrency mining \$ 23,061 \$ 5,630 \$ 17,431 309.6% Power and capacity 4,178 2,184 1,994 91.3% Total revenue \$ 27,239 \$ 7,814 \$ 19,425 248.6% months ended June 30, 2021 from \$5.6 million for the six months ended June 30, 2020.
 Such increase was attributable to Greenidge's increased mining fleet from an average hash rate of approximately 0.29EH/s for the quarter ended June 30, 2020 to an average of 0.5139 EH/s for the six months ended June 30, 2021.
 The increase in Greenidge's cryptocurrency mining revenue from the six months ended June 30, 2020 to the six months ended June 30, 2021, is a function of increased average bitcoin selling price and growth in Greenidge's hashrate capacity, offset by increased difficulty and the halving event.
 For the six months ended June 30,2021, Greenidge mined 528 bitcoins at an average price of approximately \$41,297 and mined 673 bitcoins at an average price of approximately \$8,311 in the same period in 2020.
 The 397% increase in bitcoin price and Greenidge's growth in hashrate were beneficial to bitcoin mining revenue, but were partially offset by other factors including the halving event, which occurred in May 2020 and reduced the block reward from 12.5 bitcoin per block to 6.25 bitcoin per block, and a 43% average difficulty increase.

-Power and capacity revenue.
-Power and capacity revenue is earned when Greenidge sells capacity and energy and ancillary services to the wholesale power grid managed by the NYISO.
+Cryptocurrency mining revenue.
+For its cryptocurrency mining revenue, Greenidge generates electricity on-site from its power plant and uses that electricity to power ASIC miners, generating bitcoin which it then exchanges for U.S. dollars or holds in its wallet.
+Greenidge's cryptocurrency mining revenue increased by \$17.4 million, or 309.6%, to \$23.1 million for the six the wholesale power grid managed by the NYISO.
 Through these sales, Greenidge earns revenue in three streams, including: (1) power revenue received based on the hourly price of power, (2) capacity revenue for committing to sell power to the NYISO when dispatched and (3) other ancillary service revenue received as compensation for the provision of operating reserves.
-Greenidge's power and capacity revenue increased by \$2.0 million, or 91.3%, to \$4.2 million for the six months ended June 30, 2021 from \$2.2 million for the six months ended June 30, 2020.
-The increase was mainly attributable to the fact that Greenidge took a planned outage to further build out its mining operation for a period during the first six months of 2020, while no such outage was taken in the first six months of 2021.
+Greenidge's power and capacity revenue increased by \$2.0 million, or 91.3%, to \$4.2 million for the six months ended June 30, such outage was taken in the first six months of 2021.
 Power revenue was also comparatively higher in the six months ended June 30, 2021 due to more extreme weather, which led to higher power demand during the period Greenidge was online.
 For the six months ended June 30, 2021, 85% higher prices were partially offset by a 5% decrease in volume.
 These increases in prices were driven by higher demand caused by more extreme weather during 2021 as compared to the period in 2020 that the plant was online and the New York stay-at-home regulations during 2020, which reduced the demand for power.
 As the COVID-19 regulations are lifted, Greenidge does not anticipate further COVID-19 impacts in the future unless further COVID-19 outbreaks require further statewide shutdowns.